WebDaD/ChurchServicePlanner/README.md

 Every Module may offer Data-Export as PDF.

 ### SongBeamer
 For a single Event, the Songs may be loaded as .sng-Files, the RunDown as .col-Files (with Songs and events/attachments).
-EveryThing will then be serves as zip-File
+EveryThing will then be serves as zip-File.
+Option will be if Songs Only or with Attachments and Data

 ### OpenLP
 TODO